dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with EF Core 3.0, proxies keep track of whether or not a navigation is loaded.
+Starting with EF Core 3.0, proxies keep track of whether or not a navigation property is loaded.
 This means attempting to access a navigation property that is loaded after the context has been disposed will always be a no-op, even when the loaded navigation is empty or null.
 Conversely, attempting to access a navigation property that isn't loaded will throw an exception if the context is disposed even if the navigation property is a non-empty collection.
 If this situation arises, it means the application code is attempting to use lazy-loading at an invalid time and the application should be changed to not do this.